-27 The Head of Internal Audit is not identified as Risk Taker at Company level because he/she is outsourced and performed by the Audit Department of the ultimate Parent Company Intesa Sanpaolo.
+28 The Head of Internal Audit is not identified as Risk Taker at Company level because he/she is outsourced and performed by the Audit Department of Intesa Sanpaolo.

-28 Wage analysis included: base salary, bonus, and pension fund.
+29 Wage analysis included: base salary, bonus, and pension fund.

-29 Including the buy-out.
+30 Including the buy-out.